machomi/videostat/readme.md

 `docker images`

-You should find image with videostat.
+You should be able to find image with name videostat.

 To run your image as local container type: